色石(カラーストーン)の選び方

 How to choose colored stones

-Colored gemstones come in a wide variety of colors, and even the same gemstone can have different shades.
+Colored stones come in a wide variety of colors, and even the same gemstone can have different shades.

 For example, sapphire.
-It is often thought of as a blue gemstone, but it comes in a variety of colors, including pink, orange, and green.
-The same mineral, but with a red color, is called a ruby, but all other colors are called sapphires.
+It is often thought of as a blue gemstone, but it also comes in a variety of colors, including pink, orange, and green.
+The same mineral, but with a red color, is called a ruby, but all other types are called sapphires.

-Even among blue sapphires, there are those with deep colors, those with pale colors, and even those with a purplish blue color, each one has its own unique character, and encountering a stone of this color is a once-in-a-lifetime experience.
+Even among blue sapphires, there are those with deep colors, those with pale colors, and even those with a purplish blue color, and each one has its own unique character, so encountering a colored stone is a once-in-a-lifetime experience.

-Many customers come to Hojudo in search of colored stones.
+Many customers also come to Hojudo looking for colored stones.

-Among these, it seems that many customers choose based on the following four criteria, so please use them as reference.
+Among these, it seems that many customers choose based on the following four criteria, so please use this as a reference.

 1. colorChoose by

-Many people choose gemstones in their favorite colors as accents for their daily fashion.
+Many people choose gemstones in their favorite colors to accent their everyday fashion.
 The impression a gemstone gives varies greatly depending on its color.
-Even if it's the same blue, a deep sapphire would give a calm impression, while a vivid aquamarine would give a bright impression.
-Even subtle differences in color can completely change the impression, soActually see the real thingI recommend you to choose it.
+Even if it's the same blue, a deep sapphire would give a calm impression, while a vibrant aquamarine would give a bright impression.
+Even a subtle difference in color can completely change the impression, soActually see the real thingI recommend you to choose it.

 There are so many types of colored stones that it is not possible to introduce them all, but the most common colors and gemstones are listed below.